U.S. seek N.Y. lawyer's conviction over Maxim magazine deal fraud

 Newkirk also allegedly helped Darden forge documents saying Calvin Darden Sr, a board member at Coca-Cola Enterprises Inc and Target Corp and ex-senior vice president for operations at UPS, would provide collateral.

-The scheme led to the 2013 announcement that Maxim's then-owner, Alpha Media Group Inc, partly owned by private equity firm Cerberus Capital Management LP, would sell the magazine to a company headed by the elder Darden.
+The scheme led to the 2013 announcement that Maxim's then-owner, Alpha Media Group Inc [QUADGM.UL], partly owned by private equity firm Cerberus Capital Management LP [CBS.UL], would sell the magazine to a company headed by the elder Darden.

 The $31 million deal did not go through and Alpha Media eventually sold Maxim to Biglari Holdings Inc.